JojoNedich/Quantum-Puzzle/README.md

 # Quantum-Puzzle
-Simple puzzle game, written in python.
+Puzzle game, written in python.

 Simple to play (Even has a tutorial)